-- Provided with a continuously improving and safe working environment, promoting the health and wellbeing of staff, patients and the wider community. - 9.4.4 The Standard places a reciprocal duty on staff to: - Keep themselves up to date with developments relevant to their job within the organisation; - Commit to continuous personal and professional development; - Adhere to the standards set by their regulatory bodies; - Actively participate in discussions on issues that affect them either directly or via their trade union/professional organisation; - Treat all staff and patients with dignity and respect while valuing diversity; and - Ensure that their actions maintain and promote the health, safety and wellbeing of all staff, patients and carers.
+- 9.4.3 Staff employed by NHS Grampian are bound to follow the NHS Staff Governance Standard.
+This Standard is recognised as being very laudable and the IJB will encourage it to be adopted for all staff involved in the delivery of delegated services.
+The Staff Governance Standard requires all NHS Boards to demonstrate that staff are: - Well informed. - Appropriately trained and developed. - Involved in decisions which affect them. - Treated fairly and consistently, with dignity and respect, in an environment where diversity is valued; and - Provided with a continuously improving and safe working environment, promoting the health and wellbeing of staff, patients, and the wider community. - 9.4.4 The Standard places a reciprocal duty on staff to: - Keep themselves up to date with developments relevant to their job within the organisation. - Commit to continuous personal and professional development. - Adhere to the standards set by their regulatory bodies. - Actively participate in discussions on issues that affect them either directly or via their trade union/professional organisation. - Treat all staff and patients with dignity and respect while valuing diversity; and - Ensure that their actions maintain and promote the health, safety and wellbeing of all staff, patients, and carers.

-9.5 Interaction with the IJB, Strategic Planning Group and Localities
+9.5 Interaction between the IJB, Strategic Planning Group and Localities